ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 ---

 # Introduction
-A friend recently suggested to me it would be a fun challenge to see if you could build a neural network to identify Pokémon types using just their sprites.
-Given I was in the process of trying to get my head round neural networks and learning PyTorch at the time this seemed like a fun little exercise to ease me into it!
-These posts will tell the story of how I got on, they'll ideally bridge the gap between being comprehendable and having just enough of the gory details for those more interested in that side.
-If you just want the technical stuff you can find the GitHub repo of my results [here](https://github.com/ImperialSquid/Multimon), without further ado, let's begin!
+A friend recently suggested it would be a fun challenge to see if you could build a neural network to identify Pokémon types using just their sprites.
+Given I was in the process of trying to get my head around neural networks and learning PyTorch at the time, this seemed like a fun little exercise to ease me into it!
+These posts will tell the story of how I got on.
+They’ll ideally bridge the gap between being comprehendible and having just enough of the gory details for those more interested in that side.
+If you want the technical stuff, you can find the GitHub repo of my results [here](https://github.com/ImperialSquid/Multimon).
+Without further ado, let’s begin!

-# Why the Project is Called Multimon?
+# Why is the Project called "Multimon"?
-So first of all, why that name for the project?
-Since at the time of writing I am doing a PhD on the topic of Multitasking Neural Networks (ie a neural net where we have more than one output), I decided to expand on the original pitch by my friend to include a few more things.
+So, first of all, why that name for the project?
+Since, at the time of writing, I am doing a PhD on Multitasking Neural Networks (i.e. a neural net where we have more than one output), I decided to expand on the original pitch by my friend to include a few more things.
 As opposed to just the type I wanted to get:
 ![Lucario](/assets/multimon/448.png){: .right width="240" height="300" }
 - It's Type (such as Flying, Grass, etc)
 - The Generation it's from (pokémon games are released in generations, the intuition here being that the design principles may have changed over time)